 A participant's employment relationship will be treated as continuing intact upon a transfer between locations of the Company or a subsidiary or upon a transfer of employment from the Company or a subsidiary participating in the 423(b) Plan to another subsidiary participating in the 423(b) Plan.
-The Company may establish rules to govern the transfers of employment between the Company or a subsidiary participating in the 423(b) Plan to a subsidiary in the Non-423(b) Plan.
+The Company may establish rules to govern the transfers of employment between the Company or a subsidiary participating in the 423(b) Plan.